samarthbhosale/samarthbhosale/README.md

 ###

-<p align="left">Im Samarth and I'm a Software Engineer from Pune,Maharashtra,India.</p>
+<p align="left">I'm Samarth and I'm a Software Engineer from Pune,Maharashtra,India.</p>

 ###